 If you are interested in learning Jazz drumming, I would be more than happy to help you via Zoom.
 Please see my information below and contact me at firstname.lastname@example.org if you’d like to schedule a private lesson.

 If you want to dive deeper into Goal Setting and make a living from playing drums, check out my book Gifted.
-It’s short and sweet giving you everything you’ll need to create a great life!
+It’s short and sweet showing you how to create a successful drumming career and a great life.
 KEEP ON DRUMMIN’!

 Check out DRUMMING GIGS.
 LISTEN TO GET MORE for tips on how to listen properly on all of your drum gigs!